Teenager Raducanu reaches US Open final

 British teenager Emma Raducanu reached the US Open final as her meteoric rise continued with a stunning straight-set win over Greek 17th seed Maria Sakkari in New York.

-Raducanu, 18, extended her fairytale run with a 6-1 6-4 victory in which her dominance again almost defied belief.
+Raducanu, 18, extended her dream run with a 6-1 6-4 victory in which her dominance again almost defied belief.

 She is the first qualifier to reach a Grand Slam final and will play another teenager Leylah Fernandez on Saturday.